AqwamCreates/DataPredict/docs/BasicTutorials/UsingSolvers.md

 ```

 That's all for now!
 Remember, the solver that you choose must be based on your goal.
-Though, if you are attempting to train incrementally, it is recommended to use gradient solver.

 However, I'll warn you that the solvers may predict different label values if you are using a dirty / noisy feature matrix despite the solvers are using same dataset.

-Also, DataPredict actually have cache system that speeds up calculations.
-So, if you are worried that certain solvers may be computationally expensive, the cache is always stored for linear models.
+Also, the solvers actually have cache system that speeds up calculations for linear models.
+So, if you are worried that certain solvers may be computationally expensive, the cache is always available when training with full dataset.
+Though, if you are attempting to train incrementally, it is recommended to use gradient solver.

 Lastly, check the API reference to see which models are able to use the solvers.